 Another uncommon failure point is the rear pins, as picture below.
 Around 2007 a few poorly made pins made it into the retail channel and were subject to breakage.
 You’ll probably not encounter this, but if you do, the repair usually involves swapping both your rear heel units to a later version.

 Another important item regarding backcountry skiing binding longevity: Quite a few people have told me that instead of carefully setting their release tension, they just dial it up to maximum and don’t look back.
 Avoid cranking your release settings to the max unless absolutely necessary.
 A binding skied with a DIN of around 7 or 8 will release before placing much stress on itself.
 Crank it to 10 and the binding has to absorb an immense amount of force to effect a release.
 For that matter, your joint tissue might do better with some care about release settings — do you really want to add the POP sound of an ACL injury to the day’s soundtrack?
-Dynafit bindings and most other tech brands have a smooth reliable release and little problem with pre-release, so try using a DIN setting that’s not in the stratosphere.
+Dynafit bindings and most other tech brands have a smooth reliable release and little problem with pre-release when adjusted correctly, so try using a DIN setting that’s not in the stratosphere.
 (Tip: some skiers will find they tend to pre-release more in upward (vertical) release than to the side.
 In this case dial up your vertical release setting a bit, but leave the lateral alone.)

 Same goes for using the Dynafit touring release lock while in downhill mode.
 While this might be wise while extreme skiing in fall-you-die terrain, it’s most often unwise because you’ve effectively locked out your safety release in the event of a fall or avalanche ride.
 Not to mention the stress placed on the binding toe unit in such situations, as without safety release something will have to give.

-Lastly, if you’re a large person and backcountry ski aggressively, I don’t recommend you use the Dynafit as a cliff hucking alpine style binding.
-Dynafits are tough, but not as tough in alpine mode as a crossover binding such as the Fritschi Freeride Plus, Naxo NX21 or Marker Duke — or for that matter an alpine binding.
+Lastly, if you’re a large person and backcountry ski aggressively, we don’t recommend you use the Dynafit as a cliff hucking alpine style binding.
+Dynafits are tough, but not as tough in alpine mode as a crossover binding such as the Marker Duke — or for that matter an alpine binding.
 In other words, as with any other gear you use in your life, it’s wise to not expect ski equipment to do everything.
 Most tech bindings are purpose-built to be light and efficient for ski touring.
 They are not alpine bindings (though starting around year 2012 bindings such as Dynafit Beast began attempting to provide both alpine performance and tourability in equal measure.)

 We have Dynafit bindings in our family that have seen hundreds of days use over four or more years, and are still going strong.
 Conversely, we’ve had a few problems such has the Comfort volcanos breaking off.
 Let’s hear your Dynafit stories — be they carnage or success.
 Comments on!